cla-cif/RPS-Lizard-Spock/README.md

 - Note:
     - Given the recreative/social purpose of the project, links to the developer's social media were not deemed necessary.
-    - Given the size of the project, a sitemap was not deemed necessary.
+    - Given the size of the project, a .xml sitemap was not deemed necessary.

 ### Existing Features - Home page